-For example, AVMs in the lung are usually treated, even if they are not causing any apparent problems.
-They are treated by embolisation, a procedure that blocks the blood supply to the AVM.
+For example, AVMs in the lung are usually treated, even if they're not causing any apparent problems.
+They're treated by embolisation, a procedure that blocks the blood supply to the AVM.
 A tiny plug is inserted inside the artery supplying the abnormal blood vessel.

-Embolisation has virtually replaced open surgery, and is normally carried out under sedation (which will help relax you during the procedure).
+Embolisation is preferred to open surgery and is normally carried out under sedation (which helps relax you during the procedure).

 For brain AVMs, embolisation, surgery and stereotactic radiotherapy (precisely delivering radiation to the blood vessel) are possible treatment options.
 Liver AVMs may require different types of specialist treatments.

 However, these treatments aren't always appropriate.
-Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone, as the risks of invasive treatments may outweigh the potential benefits.
+Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone.
+The risks of treatments may outweigh the potential benefits.

 Information about you

-If you have HHT, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have HHT, your clinical team may pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).